q-0q/website/public/markdown/synapse.md

 ### Intuition and chaos

 I wanted *Synapse* to be a way for people with no synthesis experience to feel the wonder of a sound unfolding in front of them.
-I left input controls like reverb and decay unlabeled to prevent the intimidation of unfamilar concepts and to maintain an air of mystery, leaving one with only their ears to guide them.
+I left input controls like reverb and decay unlabeled to prevent the intimidation of unfamiliar concepts and to maintain an air of mystery, leaving one with only their ears to guide them.

-The signal-passing mechanic of the Node graph often leads to positive feedback loops where the graph becomes saturated with noise, where the only way to out is to start deleting Nodes.
+The signal-passing mechanic of the Node graph often leads to positive feedback loops where the graph becomes saturated with noise, where the only way out is to start deleting Nodes.
 In my view, this ephemeral and unstable nature of the thing one creates with *Synapse* encourages experimentation.